PierreSenellart/provsql/doc/source/user/casestudy7.rst

 .. code-block:: postgresql

-    SELECT paper
+    SELECT p.id, p.title
-    FROM assignment
-    GROUP BY paper
+    FROM assignment a JOIN papers p ON a.paper = p.id GROUP BY p.id, p.title
-    ORDER BY paper
+    ORDER BY p.id

 Click a result row's ``provsql`` cell: the circuit carries the mutual-exclusion structure (a reviewer's candidate papers cannot both be